MahmoudElbokl/MahmoudElbokl/README.md

 - Experience working with remote data via REST APIs, GraphQL and JSON.
 - Experience working with local data such as Sqlite, Hive and Shared Preferences.
 - Experience with Localizations and multilingual.
+- Experience with Video calling and Live video straming.
+- Experience with Security and data protection.
 - Experience with third-party libraries and APIs.
 - Experience with Firebase different tools including auth, analytics, crashlytics, storage and databases.
 - Experience with deep linking.